The best filmmaking is the filmmaking you don’t notice.

 The lesson isn’t to make your live-action films look like anime.
 It’s to adopt that discipline of economy.
 Be the director who communicates the most with the fewest possible things.

-When you’re planning a scene, ask: what’s the minimum required?
-What if this character only makes one gesture instead of five?
-What if the camera doesn’t move at all?
-What if we hold this shot instead of cutting?
+When you plan a scene, ask what the minimum is.
+What if this character makes one gesture instead of five?
+What if the camera does not move at all?
+What if we hold this shot instead of a cut?

 Economy isn’t about doing less because you’re lazy or limited.
 It’s about recognizing that restraint creates clarity, and clarity creates impact.
 Every additional element you add dilutes the ones already there.